Meniscus Tear Overview

 If a larger tear is present in the outer two thirds of the meniscus, an attempt is made to repair the meniscus and preserve as much of the original cartilage as possible.
 This is performed by Dr. Provencher with an arthroscopic and open procedure, utilizing an arthroscope and small surgical instruments in the knee, while making an open incision on either the inside or outside of the knee joint to complete the repair.
 Strong stitches are placed through the tear to bring the tissue back together and to allow for proper healing.

-For additional resources on a meniscus tear, or to learn more about another knee cartilage injury, please contact the Vail, Aspen and Denver, Colorado orthopedic practice of Dr. Matthew Provencher.
+For additional resources on a meniscus tear, or to learn more about another knee cartilage injury, please contact the Vail, Aspen and Denver, Colorado orthopedic practice of knee specialist Dr. Matthew Provencher.